 As I look back at the issues people expressed as their concern it is no surprise state spending was at the top of the list.
 In odd-numbered years, the Legislature debates the two-year state budget.
 State spending related to education and health care tied with concerns related to mining, including sand mining and opposition to gun control.

 People are worried state money for local schools has been cut too deep.
 They overwhelmingly oppose the use of public dollars for expansion of private voucher schools.
 Many people agree the school funding formula needs to be changed and special resources must be given to rural schools and those with high numbers of students in poverty.
-This is why I wrote an alternative budget fully funded public education, changing the formula and eliminated the new money for private school vouchers and tax breaks.
+This is why I wrote an alternative budget that fully funded public education, changing the formula and eliminated the new money for private school vouchers and tax breaks.

 Health care is a concern on the minds of many.
 Of the several hundred people who contacted me about health care, 100% wanted the state to take federal dollars to cover people with BadgerCare and did not want those who now have BadgerCare to lose it.
 People are very concerned Wisconsin rates are nearly $2,000 a year more on average than Minnesota rates.
 I received many letters from those who were shocked at the amount they had to pay.
 They expressed outrage at the state not creating a state based Marketplace.
 This is why, for the third legislative session in a row I introduced a bill to create a Badger Marketplace.